quotient-im/Quaternion/README.md

 Some settings exposed in UI (Settings and View menus):

-- `UI/notifications` - a general setting whether Quaternion should distract the user with notifications and how.
-  - `none` suppresses notifications entirely (rooms and messages are still hightlighted but the tray icon is muted);
-  - `non-intrusive` allows the tray icon show notification popups;
-  - `intrusive` (default) adds to that activation of Quaternion window (i.e. the application blinking in the task bar, or getting raised, or otherwise demands attention in an environment-specific way).
 - `UI/timeline_layout` - this allows to choose the timeline layout.
 If this is set to "xchat", Quaternion will show the author to the left of each message, in a xchat/hexchat style (this was also the only available layout on